Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

-The surface area of 1600 m2/g and iodine number of 1500 are a lot higher than with most other brands – which means this product should do a much better job of adsorbing impurities such as chemicals.
+The surface area of 1600 m2/g and iodine number of 1500 is a lot higher than most other brands – which means this product should do a much better job of adsorbing impurities such as chemicals.

-It’s also a very pure activated charcoal product with just 1% acid soluble ash.
-If you are looking for an activated charcoal for beauty or internal detoxes, then this is particularly important.
+It’s also a very pure activated charcoal product with just 1% acid-soluble ash.
+This is particularly important if you are looking for activated charcoal for beauty or internal detoxes.

 The downside is that this activated charcoal isn’t cheap.
 The largest container is only 24oz, so you won’t even save money by buying in bulk.

 Choose because: Very fine grain is excellent for poultices, salves, face masks, and teeth.